-In addition, cbdMD is developing CBD for sleep gummies with a similar formulation.
+In addition, cbdMD offers CBD for sleep gummies with a similar formulation.
 Gummies have benefits similar to those of the softgels, but you don’t need a liquid to swallow them with, and they come in delicious flavors.

 Using CBD in Your Sleep Routine

 CBD can be a great tool for helping you get better sleep, but it’s good to remember the list of things we mentioned earlier that can lower sleep quality.
 If you really want to keep your nights restful in the long term, you also want to practice what the experts call sleep hygiene.

 For the most part, this simply means avoiding those disruptors.
 Keep your bedroom cool, dark, and quiet in the evenings.
 Eat moderately at dinner and avoid coffee and alcohol too late.
 Avoid screen time before going to bed.
 But it’s also good to create positive nighttime rituals that help you relax and that you train your brain to prepare for sleep.

 Those rituals depend on your personal tastes and needs.
 But there are several ways that you can incorporate CBD for sleep.